projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    is done except that the heartbeat and RTC are only used by the IOC mediator and will not be transferred to IOC firmware.
--  Currently, IOC mediator only cares about lifecycle, signal, and raw data.
+-  IOC mediator only cares about lifecycle, signal, and raw data.
-   Others, e.g., diagnosis, are not used by the IOC mediator.
+   Others, such as diagnosis, are not used by the IOC mediator.

 State Transfer
 --------------